Chapter 14: Section 72 application for revocation

 The HO should be advised that amendments have been filed and the case should then be referred to the Deputy Director in charge of the subject matter concerned for a preliminary report on the amendments.
 At this stage the only questions which need to be considered by the Deputy Director are whether the amendments would add matter or extend the protection conferred by the patent.
 No attempt should be made to consider whether they meet the alleged ground of invalidity.

-Any objection arising out of this preliminary scrutiny of the amendments will be communicated to Litigation Section.
+Any objection arising out of this preliminary scrutiny of the amendments will be communicated to Tribunal Section.
 The B2 will be advised to write to the proprietor allowing a specified period for reply (normally one month).
 If the proprietor maintains that the amendments are prima facie allowable, both parties should be informed that this has been noted and that the matter will be determined at the substantive hearing.

 If new or modified amendments are proposed in reply, they should be consolidated as appropriate with the previous amendments and should be filed electronically if reasonably possible.
 They should also be presented in a way that clearly identifies them.
 The procedures outlined in paragraphs 14.23 to 14.24 should be repeated.
 If the amendments are initially proposed in correspondence, in order to be brought formally into the proceedings, they must be incorporated into or referred to in an amended counter-statement.